How to use Jamstack with the server side and enterprise app

 This list can go on and on.
 But, you got an idea.
-There is plenty to support you with APIs for building a true
+There is plenty to support you with APIs for building a proper

-But wait, I want my own function, logic, and database!
+But wait, I want my function, logic, and database!

-As I said, many of the features are available to front-end today and we do not have to write custom back-ends.
-But, it is not going to address 100% of the use-cases.
+As I said, many of the features are available to the front-end today, and we do not have to write custom back-ends.
+But, it is not going to address 100% of the use cases.
 You may still want to have your custom functions, logic and may need databases too.
 What about that?

 Server less !== No Server

-Yes, this is true and we all need to understand it fully.
-In JAMstack, serverless doesn't mean 'No Server'.
+Yes, this is true, and we all need to understand it fully.
+However, in Jamstack, serverless doesn't mean 'No Server'.
 It just means that you as a developer, team, and organization do not manage, maintain those servers.

-Server Less means, you have the freedom to get services that are available where you can leverage infrastructure, platform, software, function, etc. If you have a requirement for custom functions, databases, you can use,
+Server Less means you have the freedom to get services that are available where you can leverage infrastructure, platform, software, function, etc. If you require custom functions, databases, you can use,